faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     >> ['der', 'int', 'der', 'mixed', 'mixed', 'mixed', 'int', 'mixed']

-This means that selecting 2nd or 7th equation as a residual equation will lead to a residual generator with no differential causality.
+This means that selecting the 2nd or 7th equation as a residual equation will lead to a residual generator with no differential causality.
 Here, let's choose the second equation ``(model.syme[6])`` corresponding to

 .. math::

     e_7: y_1 = p_1

 The residual generator can be generated using the ``Gamma`` method to compute a matching and the ``SeqResGen`` method to generate code.
-In this case, python code is generated but it is also possible to generate C-code.
+In this case, Python code is generated but it is also possible to generate C-code.

 **NOTE** This part of the toolbox is highly experimental and non-tested.
 It might work and it might not.